simla-tech/Fastis/README.md

 - `doneHandler`- The block to execute after "Done" button will be tapped.
 Default value is `nil`.
 - `initialValue`- And initial value which will be selected bu default.
 Default value is `nil`.
 - `minimumDate`-  Minimal selection date.
 Dates less then current will be markes as unavailable.
 Default value is `nil`.
 - `maximumDate`- Maximum selection date.
-Dates greather then current will be markes as unavailable.
+Dates greater then current will be markes as unavailable.
 Default value is `nil`.
 - `selectMonthOnHeaderTap` (Only for `.range` mode) - Set this variable to `true` if you want to allow select date ranges by tapping on months.
 Default value is `true`.
 - `allowDateRangeChanges` (Only for `.range` mode) - Set this variable to `false` if you want to if you want to disable date range changes.
 Next tap after selecting range will start new range selection.
 Default value is `true`.